osohq/oso/docs/more/faq.rst

 oso *does not*, for example, store any data about the users, what groups they are in, or what permissions have been assigned to them.
-The expectation is that this data lives :doc:`in your application <design-principles>`, and that oso accesses it as needed oso when evaluating queries.
+The expectation is that this data lives :doc:`in your application <design-principles>`, and that oso accesses it as needed when evaluating queries.

 Because of this, it is rare to need to change policies while the application is running.
 For example, if you need to revoke a user's access because they leave